There are 750,000 people with dementia in the UK with numbers set to rise to one million by 2021.

 Just a few lines to thank you for the wonderful hospitality shown to me on Saturday.
 I enjoyed myself immensely and I was good to chat with the exhibitors at the Roadshow.
 My sincere thanks and gratitude to everyone involved.
 Councillor Mary Rayner, Mayor of Kidderminster

 "I thoroughly enjoyed walking around and talking to so many people at the event.
 It was so informative and I saw so many people doing good for others who were less fortunate than themselves.
 This kind of activity is so important for any civilized society so a very big "thank you" to you for organizing it all."
 Mr A

 Mr and Mrs M said, " wonderful show, packed with information".

 Mrs J said," I am so glad that I went in, there was something for everyone.
 I will definitely be going again next year".

-Meanwhile, take a look at what went on when we visited Kidderminster in July
+You could also view what went on when we last visited Kidderminster